Why Windows Vista Ended Up Being a Mess - Slashdot

 Re: (Score:2)

+As some don't look at AC posts I'll repeat: Microsoft isn't admitting anything, one person have that as his personal opinion.

-Oh yeah, it was such a joy patching your kernel (Score:2, Informative)
+Oh yeah, it was such a joy patching your kernel (Score:5, Interesting)

 You know why we dug into the fucking mess you call a kernel?
 Because it was a NECESSITY to get anything to work.
 The security of Windows up to 7 was such a catastrophic failure that the only way to defend against malware was to dig even deeper into your kernel because you had NO, ZERO, ZIP safeguards against malware actually doing something like this.

 What did you expect us to do?
 Run on the crap you dared to call a kernel and rely on its nonexistent ability to defend against malware undermining it?
-That wou
+That would make the whole idea of protecting the system absurd because the system's functions you're supposed to trust cannot be trusted.

+The reason Vista was the mess it was?
+Because it was a damn atrocity from a security point of view.
+It tried its best to obscure and obfuscate its inner workings, mostly because as soon as you noticed just what they were like you realized that the problem is way bigger than you could possibly imagine.

 Re: (Score:2)